 We chose to incorporate Google Nest Hub Max into our expanded ecosystem.
 As a platform, Google Nest Hub Max has a prominent screen, is useful communal spaces, and connects with multiple devices and third-party applications.
 Other key features include gesture control, facial and vocal recognition, and the subtle presence of Google Assistant.

-We based the UI of Google Nest Hub Max on our the cooking UI we developed for mobile.
+We based the UI of Google Nest Hub Max on the UI we developed for mobile.
 We incorporated a dynamic task timeline showcasing user photos and food outcome photos.
 Text is prominent and makes up short phrases, referencing the task at hand.
 Users can also ask Chef to surface reference videos or third-party media apps, using gesture controls to pause and play.

 Google Nest Hub Max user flow by scenario